status-im/nim-faststreams/README.md

 point at every `write` produces less optimal code, but if this is desired you can use the `stream.writeAndWait` API.

-Fixed-size and variable-size length prefixes can be handled without additional memory allocations through the `stream.delayFixedSizeWrite` and `stream.delayVarSizeWrite` APIs which return a `WriteCursor` object that must be `finalized` after the length-prefix is written.
-You can do this in one step with `cursor.finalWrite`.

-As the example demonstrates, a `memoryOutput` will continue buffering pages until they can be finally concatenated and returned in `stream.getOutput`.
-If the output fits within a single page, it will be efficiently moved to the `getOutput` result.
-When the output size is known upfront you can ensure that this optimization is used by calling `stream.ensureRunway` before any writes, but please note that the library is free to ignore this hint in async context if a maximum memory usage policy is specified.
+Many protocols and formats employ fixed-size and variable-size length prefixes that have been tradionally difficult to handle because they require you to either measure the size of the content before writing it to the stream, or even worse, serialize it to a memory buffer in order to determine its size.

+FastStreams supports handling such length prefixes with a zero-copy mechanism that doesn't require additional memory allocations. `stream.delayFixedSizeWrite` and `stream.delayVarSizeWrite` are APIs that return a `WriteCursor` object that can be used to implement a delayed write to the stream.
+After obtaining the write cursor you can take a note of the current `pos` in the stream and then continue issuing `stream.write` operations normally.
+After all of the content is written, you obtain `pos` again to determine the final value of the length prefix.
+Throughout the whole time, you are free to call `write` on the cursor to populate the "hole" left in the stream with bytes, but at the end you must call `finalize` to unlock the stream for flushing.
+You can also perform the finalization in one step with `finalWrite` (the one-step approach is manatory for variable-size prefixes).

 ### `Pipeline`